HexHive/FishFuzz/README.md

-## FishFuzz: Throwing larger net to catch deeper bugs
+## FishFuzz: Throwing Larger Net To Catch Deeper Bugs

 FishFuzz is an input prioritization strategy that efficiently direct fuzzing towards the promising sanitizer targets.
 We implement the FishFuzz prototype based on [AFL](https://github.com/google/afl) and [AFL++](https://github.com/AFLplusplus/AFLplusplus/).